railsware/applepie/README.md

 stylesheets folder, include applepie's ```all.sass``` file at the top and you are ready to roll!

 Find out more at [apppie.org](http://apppie.org/pages/toolkit/getting_started.html)

+### Contributing

+See the [CONTRIBUTING](https://github.com/railsware/applepie/blob/master/CONTRIBUTING.md) file for information on how to contribute to ApplePie Toolkit